Activity 05

 Click “Run” and examine the output.
 You should see something like this:

-Gi_Bin Fixed value of the points categorized as “Not Significant?”
+What is the Gi_Bin Fixed value of the points categorized as “Not Significant?”
 How is that value being computed and why is it not considered statistically significant?
 You can reference ArcGIS Pro’s description of hot spot analysis to answer this.

 Adding population into the mix